Tresvian/x86_hardware_debug_linux/README.md

 ## Summary
 Set the x86 register DR7, and then control it with the EFLAGS register.
-Registers DR0, DR1, DR2, and DR3 are your breakpoint location, and DR6 is your status.On Linux, the breakpoint will get hit and send a signal to the kernel.
+Registers DR0, DR1, DR2, and DR3 are your breakpoint location, and DR6 is your status.

+On Linux, the breakpoint will get hit and send a signal to the kernel.
 As the user, you will receive a [SIGTRAP](https://man7.org/linux/man-pages/man7/signal.7.html) on the process.
 Catch this SIGTRAP, do whatever you need, and then resume execution by setting EFLAGS.
 For the most part, setting the registers and controlling execution is done with [ptrace](https://man7.org/linux/man-pages/man2/ptrace.2.html).

 ## Implementation